asappresearch/flambe/README.md

     """A metric representing the current performance."""
         pass
 ```

 For instance, ``Trainer`` is an example of ``Searchable``, and can therefore be used in a ``Search``.

-Flambé also offers a set of commands

-### Running jobs on a cluster

-Flambé provides a simple wrapper over the Ray Autoscaler, which enables
-creating clusters of machines, and distributing jobs onto the cluster.
+### Remote execution

-Flambé provides the following set of commands to submit runnable configurations
+Flambé provides the following set of commands to execute runnable configurations
-to the cluster and managing running jobs.
+locally or remotely on a cluster:

 | Command | Description |
 | -------|------|